Master of Science

 The MS program, through course-work and thesis options, lets students strengthen their foundational education, prepare for technical careers in industry, or prepare for advanced study at the doctoral level.
-The department’s faculty work in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, networking, non-standard parallel computing, and parallel algorithms.
+The department’s faculty work and teach in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, natural language processing, networking, non-standard parallel computing, and parallel algorithms.

 Students elect to complete the requirements of the degree by taking ten courses (30 credits) or by taking eight courses (24 credits) and writing a thesis.
-All students must take Algorithms (COSC-540) and Architecture (COSC-520).
 Students pursuing the course-work option take a total of eight electives to complete the degree.
-A generic schedule for a full-time student pursuing the course-work option appears in Table 1, which leads to a number of possible courses of study.

 Note: The information on this page is intended for prospective students.
 Current students should refer to the Graduate Program Handbook for requirements, procedures, and policies.